pilothouse/homebrew-bosun/README.md

 ## Updating the cask on a new release

-Bosun is signed and notarized by hand.
-Full process is in [bosun-docs](https://github.com/pilothouse/bosun-docs/blob/main/docs/release.md).
-Once a release is published, update this tap:
+Bosun is signed and notarized by hand before a release is published.
+Once it is published, update this tap:

-1. Get the version and the sha256. `scripts/sign-release.sh` in bosun-docs prints the sha256 when it finishes.
-To work it out from a published release instead:
+1. Get the version and the sha256 of the `Bosun.dmg` attached to the release:

    ```bash
    shasum -a 256 Bosun.dmg